dohaDjellit/Unity3Dvision/README.md

 # **Unity 3D Vision Simulation**

 ## **Project Overview**
 This project is a **Unity-based simulation** for D vision and sensor calibration, developed as part of the **AUSLab** research activities at **Eötvös Loránd University (ELTE)**.
-The primary goal is to simulate and test 3D computer Vision algorithm .
+The primary goal is to simulate and test 3D computer Vision algorithms .

  **NOTE:** The Project is still under development , Features and improvement are being actively improved.